zeruhur/so1um-enhanced/so1um-redux-1.0.md

 |      5     |    quiet    |     stormy    |   spooky  |   delirious   |    innate   |    late   |
 |      6     | magnificent |    arrogant   | unhealthy |    enormous   |  truculent  |  charming |

-## Determine the mood of the next scene.
+## Determine the mood of the next scene

 Once the scene ends in some way (the protagonist's goal is met or failed) take a breath, and roll the next scene: